 - students who are already on approved leave from a course that is to be terminated should be able to return to complete the course, provided they re-enrol no later than the end of the period of approved leave.
 Any leave approved after the termination process has commenced should be negotiated with the student on the basis that a return to the course of study in which the student was enrolled may not be possible;

-- students who fall out of sequence in their program as a result of subject failure may retake the failed subject only if it continues to be offered at the College and the student can still complete the retaken subject prior to the teach-out end date.
+- students who fall out of sequence in their program as a result of subject failure may retake the failed subject only if it continues to be offered at AC and the student can still complete the retaken subject prior to the teach-out end date.
 In exceptional circumstances, unscheduled subjects will be allowed to ensure a student can meet the course of study requirements;

 - students who fail to make satisfactory academic progress and are dismissed from the course of study under the provisions of the “Exclusion from a Course or Subject Policy: Unsatisfactory Course Progression” will lose their right to benefit under the teach-out arrangement.